America’s Favorite Jelly Bean Flavors

 #21 Red Apple

-Red Apple fell back a spot to #21.
+Red Apple remains at the #21 spot.
 Red apple has done well to stay moderately high even though its greener brother is the more famous of the apple flavors.